1) Oracle IaaS Private Cloud

 2) Amazon Web Services (AWS)

-Amazon Web Services presents a whole range of compute and storage offerings, as well as on-demand instances and specialized services such as Amazon Elastic Map Reduce (EMR) and Cluster GPU instances along with Elastic Block Storage (EBS) and high-performance SSDs on storage service.
+Amazon Web Services presents a whole range of compute and storage offerings, as well as on-demand instances and specialized services such as Amazon Elastic Map Reduce (EMR) and Cluster GPU instances along with Elastic Block Storage (EBS) and high-performance SSDs on storage service at http://ontime-marketing.com/.
 Moreover, the IaaS extends infrastructure services such as workflows, in-memory caching services, message passing, search services, archival storage, relational and NoSQL databases, and much more.

 3) Windows Azure

 Albeit the name, Windows Azure is not a Windows-only IaaS.
-The core compute and storage services presented are characteristic of what is found in other IaaS providers, and administrators familiar with Microsoft platforms will realize working with Windows Azure is effortless.
+The core computes and storage services presented are characteristic of what is found in other IaaS providers, and administrators familiar with Microsoft platforms will realize working with Windows Azure is effortless.
 The IaaS provides ready access to virtual networks, message queues, service buses, and non-relational storage platforms as well.

 4) Google Compute Engine